 And while the national award is evidence that God is blessing the project, the biggest benefit has been the chance to open doors and reach more with the Gospel.

 We are thankful for the ongoing efforts of Marcial and those working with him.
 We pray that their work serves as a bridge to the Gospel for even more during the remainder of this year.

 By Rachel Hartman.
 To read more about missionary life in Mexico, check out Rachel’s blog.

-Christian Aid and Relief provides support to areas hit with natural disasters.
-To support relief efforts, send a check to WELS Re: Christian Aid and Relief, N16 W23377 Stone Ridge Drive, Waukesha, WI 53188.
+Christian Aid and Relief provides humanitarian aid around the world to help support building bridges to the gospel and offers support to areas hit with natural disasters.
+To support Christian Aid and Relief, send a check to WELS Re: Christian Aid and Relief, N16 W23377 Stone Ridge Drive, Waukesha, WI 53188.